atrigila/provenancereport/docs/usage.md

 `nf-core/provenancereport` validates a samplesheet and renders one Quarto HTML report using all files listed in the samplesheet.
 The pipeline does not perform biological analysis itself.
 Instead, it provides a reproducible Nextflow wrapper around a user-supplied or bundled Quarto notebook so that input file paths, workflow versions, and execution metadata are captured consistently.

 The default report notebook is `assets/provenance_report.qmd`.
 You can replace it by passing `--notebook path/to/report.qmd`.
-In practice, this can be any Quarto notebook that can run non-interactively inside the selected execution environment and read the files listed in the samplesheet.
+In practice, this can be any Quarto notebook that can run non-interactively inside the image selected with `--report_container` and read the files listed in the samplesheet.

 ## Samplesheet input